 What are Sleep Regressions?

 Sleep regressions are disruptions in sleep for a baby or toddler who was previously sleeping well.
 It’s when your baby starts waking more at night or his naps worsen out of the blue.
 These disruptions come at predictable times because they are associated with developmental milestones.
 Most babies and toddlers experience a few sleep regressions over the first 2 years of life, but you may not notice them if your baby doesn’t sleep well generally.
-(If your older toddler has suddenly started fighting nap time with a vengeance and you’re wondering if he’s outgrown napping, check out When Do Toddlers Stop Napping?)
+(If your older toddler has suddenly started fighting nap time with a vengeance and you’re wondering if he’s outgrown napping, check out When Do Toddlers Stop Napping? or if you need help getting your baby to nap longer I can help with that too!)

 What Causes Sleep Regressions in Babies?